 If you are in the camp that things won't really get that bad or believe that normal people won't do commit horrible atrocities against each other, you are wrong.
 Some will be forced into it against their will for self-preservation of themselves or a family member.
 Some may be convinced or persuaded to do evil things in trade for food.
-Others may just follow the crown and copy what others are doing in the situation.
-I would next point you to a 1963 study by Stanley Milgram, a social psychologist and a professor at Yale the volunteer. [naturally, the machine was fake and the patients were actors and not really getting shocked]
+Others may just follow the crowd and copy what others are doing in the situation.
+Consider a 1963 study by Stanley Milgram, a social psychologist and a professor at Yale University.
+Spurred into

+[Naturally, the machine was fake and the "patients" were actors and not really getting shocked.]

 Professor Milgram polled forty other Psychologists before he performed this study.
 They believed that only 1% of Americans would go "all the way" during the study.
-And only sadists would engage in that behavior.
-In the random study of average Americans, over sixty-five percent went all the way to shocking a fellow stranger to death simply by obeying those in authority or being persuaded it was being done in the name of science.
+They believed that only sadists would engage in that behavior.
+In the random study of average Americans that took part in the experiment, over sixty-five percent went all the way to shocking a fellow stranger to death simply by obeying those in authority or being persuaded it was being done in the name of science!
 The study has been replicated hundreds of times all around the world with varying parameters.
 Most researchers experienced similar results.
 The relevance of Milgram's obedience to authority and dangers of conformity study may not directly compare to the psychology behind human desperation, starvation, and living WROL.
 However, the major takeaway from Milgram's study is that a large majority of average Americans were easily capable of committing great harm or even death to another human being, contrary to the opinion of modern psychology.

 How is it that nearly all the Psychologists polled before this study were wrong in their predictions of the results?
 With modern Psychology, a psychiatrist's training is only in dispositional analysis.
 You may think you know what you are capable of.
 You may have drawn some invisible line in the sand regarding some "evil" behavior you're convinced that you would never take part in.
 The truth is, you can never be sure.
-For Psychiatrists, everything is inside your head, and they mostly ignore situational variables.
-This is a common issue with modern psychology, and it's called Fundamental Attribution Error17.
-Modern Psychology typically focuses on a patient's disposition and not the situational forces that surround them.
+A common issue with modern psychology is called Fundamental Attribution Error.
+Essentially this means it tends to focus on a patient's disposition and not the situational forces that surround them.
 In truth, your external environmental factors are massively important to the way you think.
 The external factors that shape your current decision-making process can also radically change in the future if new and different external factors are introduced.
-A good example of this many of you would recognize would be the book, Lord of the Flies18, and how the behavior of average school students could radically change when their external environment changed.
+A good example of this you may recognize is the novel, Lord of the Flies, and how the behavior of average school students could radically change when their external environment changed.

 Normally what controls our behavior is cognitive control (what are the consequences if I do this bad thing?) and self-restraint (based on laws and our concept of morality in our current environment).
-Those are the two factors that typically keep us from acting immorally on a daily basis.
+Those are the two factors typically keep us from acting immorally on a daily basis.
 But... what is immoral or wrong?
 It is important to note that there is no internal, biological standard of "right vs wrong" hard-wired into our human DNA at birth.
 This idea that mankind is generally good vs generally evil is just flat wrong and has been proven so in numerous studies.